botaoye/OSTrack/README.md

 ## Visualization or Debug
 [Visdom](https://github.com/fossasia/visdom) is used for visualization.
-1. Alive visdom in the sever by running `visdom`:
+1. Alive visdom in the server by running `visdom`:

 2. Simply set `--debug 1` during inference for visualization, e.g.:
 ```
-python tracking/test.py ostrack ostrack384_elimination_ep300 --dataset vot22 --threads 1 --num_gpus 1 --debug 1
+python tracking/test.py ostrack vitb_384_mae_ce_32x4_ep300 --dataset vot22 --threads 1 --num_gpus 1 --debug 1
 ```
-3. Open `http://localhost:8097` in your browser (remember to change the ip address and port according to the actual situation).
+3. Open `http://localhost:8097` in your browser (remember to change the IP address and port according to the actual situation).

 4. Then you can visualize the candidate elimination process.